-How do you allow kids to use a fidget spinner in class as long as it doesn’t become a problem?
+How do you allow kids to use a fidget toy in class as long as it doesn’t become a problem?
 If it does become a problem, how would you suggest letting them know it’s now a problem and they can’t use it?
 I have been studying Love and Logic™, so I know to use an enforceable statement: “I allow students to use fidgets as long as they don’t become a problem…” but I don’t know how to end the statement. -Ruby, San Diego, California

 Your enforceable statement is complete already.
 It’s perfect.
 Now let’s put it in context of other interventions, and a consequence.

-After that, if kids cause a problem with their fidget spinners (or any other item that has become an issue), you can use one of the 43 interventions I teach at my conferences or my in-school PD workshops.
+After that, if kids cause a problem with their fidget toy (or any other item that has become an issue), you can use one of the 43 interventions I teach at my conferences or my in-school PD workshops.
 We’ll get to those in a second.
-If the interventions (you can try as many as you feel like doing) don’t get you positive behavior (proper, non-problem causing use of the spinner) you can use a “final intervention” and/or a delayed consequence.
+If the interventions (you can try as many as you feel like doing) don’t get you positive behavior (proper, non-problem causing use of the fidget) you can use a “final intervention” and/or a delayed consequence.
 Here are some sample interventions.
 Choose only the ones you like.

-1) Confused Eye: Look at the kid who is improperly using the spinner with a tilted head and a furrowed brow, like you are confused.
+1) Confused Eye: Look at the kid who is improperly using the fidget with a tilted head and a furrowed brow, like you are confused.
 This creates thinking while separating the kid from the behavior: It says to the kid, “You are so smart and wonderful, what are you doing?
 I’m confused.”

 2) Request Thinking: Touch your index finger to your temple and say, “Think.”
 After you have done this in your room a couple of times, you can stop verbally saying “think” and only point at your temple.

 3) A Question: Again, you have set this up with your Enforceable Statement: “Who do I allow to have fidgets?”